Arlo Parks announces new single 'Softly': "I'm very proud of this one"

-Arlo Parks announced her new single ‘Softly’ will be arriving this week, which she describes as a “a piece of absolute yearning”.
+Arlo Parks announced her new single ‘Softly’ will be arriving this week, which she describes as a “piece of absolute yearning”.

 - READ MORE: Arlo Parks: “I’d like to just still be really enjoying what I do because I’m so happy right now”